 Other additions to your milk bath, once you decide on the type of milk you will use…

-Oatmeal is an effective anti-inflammatory to calm irritated, inflamed skin [source].
-Obviously, you wonโt be running a super-hot bathโthat would leave your skin feeling and looking more irritated than before!
+Obviously, you won’t be running a super-hot bath—that would leave your skin feeling and looking more irritated than before!

-The combination of these and lukewarm or tepid water will help reduce pain and inflammationโthanks to their unique skin-healing abilities.
-Lukewarm is a great place to start, but if you can handle even cooler water, then itโs even better.
+The combination of these and lukewarm or tepid water will help reduce pain and inflammation—thanks to their unique skin-healing abilities.
+Lukewarm is a great place to start, but if you can handle even cooler water, then it’s even better.

 Essential oils such as lavender essential oil have calming effects on the skin and can be added to a milk bath.

 The proteins and fat in milk help to form a thin, protective barrier over your slightly crispy skin.
 This is thought to help encourage skin healing and protect it that much more from the environment.
-Remember, everything is going to feel like too much for your skin, at least for a little while, so every bit of moisture and protection counts!

 -Tepid water